modelsconf2018/modelsconf2018.github.io/program/index.md

   <tbody>
     <tr>
       <td class="info" colspan="14">
-        09:00 - 10:30: W11 Debugging in Model-Driven Engineering (MDEBug) - Opening and Keynote in 2A08
+        09:00 - 10:30: <a href="https://msdl.uantwerpen.be/conferences/MDEbug/2018/" target="_blank">W11 Debugging in Model-Driven Engineering (MDEBug) - Opening and Keynote in 2A08</a>
         <br>
         <small>Chair(s): TBA</small>
       </td>